Afro-Asian Club Championship

 The Afro-Asian Club Championship, sometimes referred to as the Afro-Asian Cup, was a football competition endorsed by the Confederation of African Football (CAF) and Asian Football Confederation (AFC), contested between the winners of the African Champions' Cup and the Asian Club Championship, the two continents' top club competitions.
-The championship was modelled on the Intercontinental Cup (organised by Europe's UEFA and South America's CONMEBOL football federations and now replaced by the FIFA Club World Cup) and ran from 1987 to 1999.
+The championship was modelled on the Intercontinental Cup (organised by Europe's UEFA and South America's CONMEBOL football federations and now replaced by the FIFA Club World Cup) and ran from 1986 to 1998.

+Eight of the eleven editions were won by African teams, with three of those from Egypt.

 History

 The first two competitions held in 1986 and 1987 were contested over a single match; from 1988 until 1998 the competition was held in a two-legged tie format.
 The last winners were Moroccan side Raja Casablanca, who defeated South Korean side Pohang Steelers in 1998.

-The competition was officially discontinued following a CAF decision on 30 July 2000, after AFC representatives had supported Germany in the vote for hosting the 2006 FIFA World Cup rather than South Africa (who eventually won the bid for the 2010 FIFA World Cup).
+The competition was officially discontinued following a CAF decision on 30 July 2000.
+A rift was created when AFC representatives supported Germany in the vote for hosting the 2006 FIFA World Cup rather than South Africa.

-In February 2018, CAF President Ahmad Ahmad stated that CAF would consider re-introducing the competition.
+In 2018, CAF President Ahmad Ahmad stated that CAF would consider re-introducing the competition.

+A revival of Afro-Asian Club Championship was considered in 2025, when the match was originally proposed to be played at the Lusail Stadium in Qatar, between Al Ahly SC (Egypt) and Al Ain FC (UAE).